panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 NOTE: These stake accounts have not been added to the stake pool yet.
 Stake pools only accept deposits from fully active (warmed-up) delegated stake accounts.

-We can see the status of stake account using the Safecoin command-line utility.
+We can see the status of stake account using the Solcoin command-line utility.

 ```console
 $ safecoin stake-account FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN